Red Light Green Light Method for Solving Large Markov Chains: Exponential convergence of the RLGL algorithm

 Notice that if $||C_t||_1$ converges exponentially fast to zero, then $H_t{\bf 1}$ converges to some limit as $t\to\infty$.
 Since the cash can be positive or negative, it may happen that $H_t{\bf 1}$ is zero for some $t$ or its limit is zero as $t\to\infty$.
 Specifying precise conditions when it happens is beyond the scope of this paper.
 It is clear, however, that a very delicate balance is needed to make $H_t{\bf 1}$ to be equal to or to converge to any specific value, including zero.
 In practice, if we observe $H_t{\bf 1}=0$, then we simply restart the algorithm if $\bG$ is stochastic, and modify $\bG$ slightly if $\bG$ is deterministic.
 In the numerous experiments performed for this study (see Section~\ref{sec:num}), we have never encountered the situation when $H_t{\bf 1}$ is zero or converges to zero.

 For highly regular $P$ and $\bG$, \eqref{eq:condition_nu_P} might be easy to establish directly.
 We will see such example in Section~\ref{sec:two_blocks}, where we study the mean-field stochastic block model with two blocks.
 In more general cases, one must establish some kind of contraction of $\E(||C_t||_1)$.
 To this end, we will next show that $||C_t||_1$ equals twice the total variation distance between two specific Markov chains.
 This result is very useful because it gives access to an array of methods developed for proving exponential convergence of Markov chains, such as coupling and minorization conditions~\cite{rosenthal1995convergence}.
 We will use this for proving exponential convergence in Subsections~\ref{ssec:dobrushin}--\ref{ssec:geometric}.
+The next definition introduces the two Markov chains and their notations, which we will us throughout the paper.

-\begin{definition} Define $\bX=(X_0, X_1,\ldots)$ to be an inhomogeneous Markov chain with transition probability matrix $P(G_t)$ from $X_t$ to $X_{t+1}$.
-Define $\bX'=(X_0', X_1',\ldots)$ to be another inhomogeneous Markov chain that, at $t=0$, stays unchanged, and at $t\ge 1$ obeys the same rules as $\bX$, so the transition from $X'_t$ to $X'_{t+1}$ again occurs according to $P(G_t)$. \end{definition} In fact, $\bX$ describes the movement of a `random particle' of cash: if $X_t\in G_t$, then the next state is chosen according to the transition matrix $P$, otherwise the current state remains unchanged.
+\begin{definition} Let $\bX=(X_0, X_1,\ldots)$ be an inhomogeneous Markov chain with transition probability matrix $P(G_t)$ from $X_t$ to $X_{t+1}$.
+Define another inhomogeneous Markov chain $\bX'=(X_0', X_1',\ldots)$ as follows.
+At $t=0$, $\bX'$ stays unchanged, $X'_1 = X'_0$.
+At $t\ge 1$, $\bX'$ obeys the same rules as $\bX$, so the transition from $X'_t$ to $X'_{t+1}$ occurs according to $P(G_t)$. \end{definition} In fact, each of the two Markov chains $\bX$ and $\bX'$ describes the movement of a `random particle' of cash.
+In both cases, when $t>0$, if a particle is in $G_t$, it moves according to the transition matrix $P$.
+The difference between $\bX$ and $\bX'$ is only in the first step, at $t=0$.
+A particle guided by $\bX$ moves according to $P(G_0)=P$, while a particle guided by $\bX'$ does not move.

 We denote by $\pi_t$ and $\pi_t'$ the probability distributions of, respectively, $X_t$ and $X_t '$ at time $t\ge 0$, and let